jonase/reagent-tutorial/README.md

     "Delete"]])
 ```

-The above datastructure is roughly equivalent to the following HTML/JS pseudo-code:
+The above data structure is roughly equivalent to the following
+HTML/JS pseudo-code:

 ```html
 <li>